Join us for a season of outdoor theatre in 2021!

 Mom’s in the hospital.
 She’s “done something stupid.”
 So, you start a list of everything that’s brilliant and worth living for.
 1. Ice cream 2.
 Water fights 3.
 Staying up past your bedtime.
 You leave it on her pillow, hoping, and you add to the list throughout your life.
 This one man, funny and moving play is a tribute to resilience and hope—as it enlists you, the audience, to tell this heartfelt story.
 Every Brilliant Thing shines a hilarious and compassionate light on dark corners of the human condition.

-Based on Arnold Lobel's well-loved books, and featuring a hummable score by Robert and Willie Reale, this whimsical show follows two great friends — the cheerful, popular Frog and the rather grumpy Toad — through four fun-filled seasons.
-Waking from hibernation in the Spring, Frog and Toad plant gardens, swim, rake leaves, go sledding and learn life lessons along the way.
+Based on the Frog and Toad series of books by Arnold Lobel.
+A whimsical show follows two great friends — the cheerful, popular Frog and the rather grumpy Toad — through four fun-filled seasons.
 The two best friends celebrate and rejoice in the differences that make them unique and special.
 Part vaudeville, part make believe... all charm, A Year with Frog and Toad tells the story of a friendship that endures throughout the seasons.